tatut/elf-lang/README.md

 methods not defined.
 This can be used for meta-programming.
 The method gets the name of the undefined method as string and a list of its arguments.

+### Regular expressions

+Elf supports regular expressions that are read by using backticks.
+A regular expression is callable like a function and returns a list of strings (first one being the full match and then any capture groups) or `nil` if the input does not match the regex.